 - MIDI input devices and sound modules that meet MIDI standards, including MPE (MIDI Polyphonic Expression) devices are supported

 - Personal Computer (running Windows, OSX or Linux) for firmware updates.

 - Dims: 15.5” x 3.5″ x 1.9″

 - 28 routing buttons, plus remote routing button and stand-by button

 - Power switch

-MRCC comes with a limited warranty of 90 days from the time you received it.
+MRCC comes with a limited warranty to the original owner for 1 year (or the minimum time required by law in your country) from the time you received it.